St Catherine's School

 Means-tested bursaries are also available.
 Parents will be provided with the necessary bursary application forms on request once their application has been received and will be informed at the same time as the offer letter whether a bursary application has been successful.
 Girls transferring from St Catherine’s Preparatory School to the Senior School are considered for bursaries on the same basis as external applicants.
 Girls transferring from St Catherine’s Senior School to the Sixth Form are considered for bursaries on the same basis as external applicants.

-Scholarships and bursaries may be withdrawn if, in the opinion of the Headmistress, the pupil or a parent has not complied with the obligations associated with a scholarship/bursary, or if the pupil has fallen below the required standards of conduct and progress.
+Scholarships and bursaries may be withdrawn if, in the opinion of the Head, the pupil or a parent has not complied with the obligations associated with a scholarship/bursary, or if the pupil has fallen below the required standards of conduct and progress.

 The Offer of a Place